saashqdev/datatable/README.md

 ## Introduction

 Saashq DataTable is a simple, modern and interactive datatable library for displaying tabular data.
-It can be used to render large amounts of rows without sacrificing performance and has the basic data grid features like inline editing and keyboard navigation.
+It can be used to render large amount of rows without sacrificing performance and has the basic data grid features like inline editing and keyboard navigation.
 It does not require jQuery, unlike most data grids out there.

 ## Features